Independence Party of Alberta: Second Iteration

-Second Iteration
+Third Iteration

 The Alberta Independence Party re-formed in late 2017 after Dave Bjorkman contacted the original party founder, Cory Morgan, seeking permission to use the party name.
 Bjorkman became interim party leader in early 2018.
 Bjorkman opposed Alberta's Bill 24 in November 2017, citing fears that the law would encourage keeping secrets from parents and saying that he supports the LGBT+ community and parental involvement in the Alberta school system.

 The AIP officially registered with Elections Alberta as a political party on March 20, 2019.
 They fielded 63 candidates in the 2019 Alberta general election, winning no seats.
 After the election, Bjorkman resigned as party leader in July 2019.

 On October 29, 2019, the party changed its name to the Independence Party of Alberta.

 Dave Campbell was elected party leader in the spring of 2020.

 On September 12, 2021, Vicky Bayford was voted in as the new leader.

 On September 10, 2022, street preacher Artur Pawlowski became the leader of the party, winning a leadership contest.
 He was removed as leader six months later and the party leadership was vacant during the 2023 election.

 On October 3, 2023, lawyer Katherine Kowalchuk was named the interim leader.
 She was briefly nominated as the Liberal Party of Canada candidate for Calgary Signal Hill in 2015 before withdrawing as the candidate three months before the election.
 In the 2023 election, she was the best-performing candidate for the party, receiving 4.71% of the vote in Olds-Didsbury-Three Hills.
 On January 31, 2024, Kowalchuk resigned as interim leader.

 In May 2025, the Independence Party and the Republican Party of Alberta signed a memorandum of understanding, which sought to advance and unify the independence movement in Alberta.
 The parties worked together to select candidates who ran under the Republican banner in the 2025 Alberta provincial by-elections.

 On July 31, 2025, party president Ron Robertson was appointed as the interim leader.